gmuller/digitalgarden/src/site/notes/pages/Seven Languages in Seven Weeks.md

 A prototype language, Io is described by Tate as Ferris Bueller.
 In use I got the distinct impression that Io was heavily influenced by [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk); everything you send is a message, and their are nothing but senders and receivers of messages.
 Method or function?
 Not really, there are 'slots' with message handlers.
 Can they be construed as the same thing, abstractly yes, but that is to avoid thinking in a way that make the language unique.
 Sending messages between objects is a powerful concept, and will help you better understand Objective-C and Smalltalk.

 Using Io feels a bit like working in JavaScript, the only other prototype language I have any experience with.
 The concurrency framework is dead simple and provides the reader with a taste of things to come from languages like Scala and Closure.
 In fact, the actor framework in Io is so simple and impressive it feels like a great environment in which to teach concepts of asynchronous behavior and concurrent development.

-### Prolog
+- ### Prolog

   After Io we get to Prolog, the most frustrating language paradigm for me to grasp in the book.
 Tate says Prolog is like Rainman.
 That must make me Tom Cruise.

   The logic programming paradigm was at once the most fascinating and frustrating for me to study.
 At first I was enthralled.
 A language that I can plug values into and simply query against to get the answer like a super-powered database?
 Sign me up.
 I immediately found myself fighting the syntax.
 It took me some time to grasp the recursive nature of the language as well; no looping structures.

   Solving the sudoku problem at the end is the best example of the power of Prolog and languages like it.
-Reducing a game to a couple of line of syntax, injecting the rules and simply asking questions is a beautiful way to solve many of the problems modern engineers are presented with &#8230;if Rainman doesnt drive you nuts along the way.
+Reducing a game to a couple of line of syntax, injecting the rules and simply asking questions is a beautiful way to solve many of the problems modern engineers are presented with... if Rainman doesn't drive you nuts along the way.
 ### Scala

 With Scala we take a detour back to familiar territory.
 Scala is the first variant on the java language I'd had the opportunity to use, so when I began the chapter I had some exposure to it.
 Most of the concepts in this language sunk right in.